bookball/bookball-site/terms-and-conditions.md

 This agreement was written in English (US) and to the extent any translated version of this agreement conflicts with the English version, the English version controls.

-Date of Last Revision: February 16, 2016
+Date of Last Revision: May 11, 2017

 ## B. The Services

-The Services constitute a technology platform that enables users of Bookball's mobile applications to arrange and book a sports venue with third party providers of such services and under agreement with Bookball or certain of Bookball's subsidiaries ("_Third Party Providers_").
+The Services constitute a technology platform that enables users of Bookball’s mobile applications to arrange and book a sports venue with third party providers of such services ("Clubs") and under agreement with Bookball or certain of Bookball’s subsidiaries.

 Unless otherwise agreed by Bookball in a separate written agreement with you, the Services are made available solely for your personal, noncommercial use.

 YOU ACKNOWLEDGE THAT BOOKBALL DOES NOT OWN OR IS RESPONSIBLE FOR, THE SPORTS VENUES OR THE SPORTS FACILITIES.
-BOOKBALL'S SERVICES MAY BE USED BY YOU TO CONSULT AVAILABILITY AND BOOK A SPORTS VENUE WITH THIRD PARTY PROVIDERS, BUT YOU AGREE THAT BOOKBALL HAS NO RESPONSIBILITY OR LIABILITY TO YOU RELATED TO ANY VENUE RENTING SERVICE PROVIDED TO YOU BY THIRD PARTY PROVIDERS THROUGH THE USE OF THE SERVICES OTHER THAN AS EXPRESSLY SET FORTH IN THESE TERMS.
+BOOKBALL’S SERVICES MAY BE USED BY YOU TO CONSULT AVAILABILITY AND BOOK A SPORTS VENUE WITH CLUBS, BUT YOU AGREE THAT BOOKBALL HAS NO RESPONSIBILITY OR LIABILITY TO YOU RELATED TO ANY VENUE RENTING SERVICE PROVIDED TO YOU BY CLUBS THROUGH THE USE OF THE SERVICES OTHER THAN AS EXPRESSLY SET FORTH IN THESE TERMS.

 BOOKBALL DOES NOT GUARANTEE THE SUITABILITY, SAFETY OR AVALABILITY OF THIRD PARTY FACILITIES.
 IT IS SOLELY YOUR RESPONSIBILITY TO DETERMINE IF A THIRD PARTY PROVIDER WILL MEET YOUR NEEDS AND EXPECTATIONS.
 BOOKBALL WILL NOT PARTICIPATE IN DISPUTES BETWEEN YOU AND A THIRD PARTY PROVIDER.
-BOOKBALL SHALL NOT HAVE ANY LIABILITY ARISING FROM OR IN ANY WAY RELATED TO YOUR TRANSACTIONS OR RELATIONSHIP WITH THIRD PARTY PROVIDERS.
+BOOKBALL SHALL NOT HAVE ANY LIABILITY ARISING FROM OR IN ANY WAY RELATED TO YOUR TRANSACTIONS OR RELATIONSHIP WITH CLUBS.

 ### 1. Licensee